oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 - We can imagine a grid,
-  where we define either columns or rows, and then masonry-pack elements on the other axis
+  where we define either columns or rows, and then masonry-pack elements on the other axis.
-- We can imagine a set of masonry tracks, and then specify the direction that they pack
+- We can imagine a set of masonry tracks, and then specify the direction that they pack.

 There are advantages to understanding one unified track-layout system,